SilentVoid13/Silent_Pass/README.md

 You can either get the compiled version from the latest [release](https://github.com/SilentVoid13/Silent_Pass/releases), from the [bin](https://github.com/SilentVoid13/Silent_Pass/tree/master/bin) directory, or compile it yourself.

-To build it yourself you will need `cmake`.
+To build it yourself you will need `cmake`

-You can build the Windows binary using `mingw`.
+You can build the Windows binary from Windows using `mingw`.
+You can also cross-compile it from Linux.

 You might experience some trouble when compiling with an old version of `gcc` or `mingw` (Tested and working with version >= 8.3)